aimansae/react-signup-form/README.md

 ## Steps to use starter project

 1. Create a new Repository in [Github](https://github.com/aimansae/react-signup-form)
-2. open command Plaette in Vs Code and type Git clone
+2. open command Palette in Vs Code and type Git clone
 3. Paste the link from Github's starter project (all files will be locally imported to VsCode)
 4. Make sure no node_module files are there
 5. In terminal type: